rxdhikx/bin/README.md

 - [`mergewith`](https://github.com/michen00/bin/blob/main/mergewith): Merge the latest changes from a reference branch into the current branch (updating both).
 - [`touchx`](https://github.com/michen00/bin/blob/main/touchx): Create (or update) a file and add `+x` permission to it.
 - [`update-mine`](https://github.com/michen00/bin/blob/main/update-mine): Update all branches with open pull requests authored by you.
+- [`git-squash-branches`](https://github.com/rxdhikx/bin/blob/add-git-squash-branches/git-squash-branches): Automatically squash all commits in a branch into a single commit.